56 Different Types of Ants in Louisiana

 The Pennsylvanian hunter is one of the largest ants in Louisiana.
 It is also a particularly aggressive species and will attack other ants, even ones that are much larger than they are.

-They also tend to swarm other ants to steal food or take over their colony.
+They also swarm other ants to steal food or take over their colony.
 These types of ants in Louisiana originate from Pennsylvania and live primarily on the East Coast, but they can also be found throughout most of North America.

 46. Prenolepis Imparis

 Winter ants are a type of ant that can be found in Louisiana and throughout the southern United States.
-They typically nest outdoors near trees and shrubs but can also live indoors.
+They typically nest outdoors near trees and shrubs but can also live indoors

 Winter ants are attracted to lights, so a nest is likely nearby if you see them around your home or yard.
 The colonies have queens and males but no workers.